1. The name of the Society shall be Victoria Lesbian Seniors Care Society.

 Part 11 – Notice to Members

-59. A notice sent by mail shall be deemed to have been given on the second day following that on which the notice is posted, and in proving that notice has been given it is sufficient to provide the notice was properly addressed and put in a Canadian post office receptacle.
+59. A notice sent by mail shall be deemed to have been given on the second day following that on which the notice is posted; and in proving that notice has been, it is sufficient to prove the notice was properly addressed and put in a Canadian post office receptacle.

 60. (a) Notice of a general meeting shall be give to: